-SEA C Dbjective
+SEA C SEA Objective

 1 To maintain or enhance nature conservation (biodiversity, flora and fauna)

 2 To maintain or enhance the quality of landscapes and townscapes

 3 To improve the quality of surroundings

-4 To conserver or where appropriate enhance the historic environment and culture heritage
+4 To conserve or where appropriate enhance the historic environment and culture heritage

 5 To improve air quality

 6 To reduce the effect of traffic on the environment

 7 To reduce contributions to climate change

 8 To reduce vulnerability to climate change

 9 To improve water quality

 10 To provide for sustainable sources of water supply

 11 To avoid, reduce and manage flood risk

 12 To conserve soil resources and quality

 13 To minimise the production of waste

 14 To improve the health of the population

 15 To reduce crime and nuisance

 16 To conserve natural and manmade resources

 - 3.8 The SEA objectives detailed above conform to the SEA Directive, and are derived from the Sustainability Appraisal undertaken for the Herefordshire Local Plan Core Strategy 2011-2031. - 3.9 Baseline information gathered during Stage A of the SEA process provided details of the current environmental characteristics of the neighbourhood area and the status of its natural assets and features (refer to Appendix 2).
-This information was analysed as part of Task B2 of SEA, which looked at the extent to which the emerging NDP policies will help or obstruct these characteristics. - 3.10 Following the completion of Task B2 of SEA there were no major issues identified against environmental impacts. - 3.11 The NDP contains 11 criteria-based policies. - 3.12 Baseline characteristics within the SEA detail the current environmental status of environmental characteristics in the neighbourhood plan area from different sources.
-The source of Baseline Information used in Table A2 in Appendix 2, and analysed in Table B2 can be found in Appendix 4. - 3.13 There are 5 objectives for which there is no local baseline data available and therefore this provides a limitation on the baseline data and whether the NDP policies are able to more towards or away from this data, this also means that there are no future trends to link the SEA objective too.
+This information was analysed as part of Task B2 of SEA, which looked at the extent to which the emerging NDP policies will help or obstruct these characteristics. - 3.10 Following the completion of Task B2 of SEA it was apparent that the largest environmental issue within the Parish which has an impact landscape character.
+The policies and proposals of the plan have been drafted within this as the fundamental element. - 3.11 Baseline characteristics within the SEA detail the current environmental status of environmental characteristics in the neighbourhood plan area from different sources.
+The source of Baseline Information used in Table A2 in Appendix 2, and analysed in Table B2 can be found in Appendix 4 Baseline characteristics in relation to the Linton Plan SEA objectives are listed below. - 3.12 There are three objectives for which there is no local baseline data available and therefore this provides a limitation on the baseline data and whether the NDP policies are able to more towards or away from this data, this also means that there are no future trends to link the SEA objective too.

-4.0 Assessing the NDP Objectives
+4.0 Assessing the NDP Objectives / aims